collective-soundworks/collective-soundworks.github.io/misc/websockets-101.md

 # WebSockets 101

 WebSocket is a communication protocol that provides full-duplex communication channels over a single TCP connection.
-In other, WebSocket enable bi-directionnal communication between a client and a server, meaning that both the client and the server can send data to the other, which is not possible with traditionnal HTTP protocol.
+In other words, WebSockets enable bi-directionnal communication between a client and a server, meaning that both the client and the server can send data to the other, which is not possible with traditionnal HTTP protocol.

 They are particularly useful for creating applications requiring instant updates, such as chats, multiplayer games, or in our case distributed music systems.